-If you need an accommodation because of a disability, have emergency medical information to share, or if you need special arrangements in case the building must be evacuated, please contact:
+If you require an accommodation due to a disability, pregnancy, emergency medical condition or need special arrangements in case of a building evacuation, please contact:

-Emilie Wetherington, M. A. Director of Disability Support Services.
-McNichols Campus Library, Room 328 Email: gallegem@udmercy.edu Phone: 313-993-1158
+Laura Bagdady Assistant Director Disability & Accessibility Support Services Student Success Center, Room 319 McNichols Campus Library Email: bagdadlm@udmercy.edu 313-993-1158

-It is very important for students to be proactive with regard to requesting their disability accommodations every semester.
-Students are encouraged to have open communication with their professors.
-However, it is never a requirement for students to disclose their disabilities to anyone except the Director of Disability Support Services, and only if they wish to request accommodations.
-You must be registered with Disability Support Services and your faculty must receive official notification from the DSS office before they can make arrangements for your accommodations.
+It is very important for students to be proactive with regard to requesting their disability accommodations, every semester.
+While it is never required that you disclose your disability to your professors, all students at Detroit Mercy are encouraged to talk with their professors to discuss their needs and concerns.
+You must be registered with Disability & Accessibility Support Services and faculty must receive official notification from their office before they can make arrangements for your accommodations.